-Lake Trail at Standing Stone State Park Professional Review and Guide
+Lake Trail at Standing Stone State Park Professional Guide

 "The 4.7-mile Lake Trail, within Standing Stone State Park, a “New Deal” park near Cookeville, takes you around the lake and also shows o some of the WPA handiwork of the park, especially the dam.
 Birdlife and other wildlife abound around the lake.
 Standing Stone State Park is a wonderful little 855-acre state park that is surrounded by the much larger 11,000-acre Standing Stone State Forest.